aldendaniels/koko/docs/source/getting-started.rst

 This tells Koko where to load content when the URL changes.
 See the :doc:`nested-routing` section for more detail on how this works.

-Step 4 - Define Components
+Step 4 - Define components
 --------------------------

 Define some **Koko components** for Koko to load.
-Koko components are `Knockout Components`_ with a few extras.
-The only requirement when creating a Koko component is that the ViewModel be created using ``koko.componentViewModel()``.
+Koko components are `Knockout components`_ with a few extras.
+To create a Koko component, create a Knockout component whose ViewModel is defined using ``koko.componentViewModel()``:

 .. code-block:: javascript